IamSAB/pagekit-form/README.md

 ## Form inputs

-Only inputs with a name attributes get registered.
+Only inputs with name attributes get registered.
-Every input get is send to the provided adresses as a table of name & value.
+Every input is send via mail to the provided adresses as a table of name & value.
 File(s) input generate an attachement and a list of files in the table.

 ## Form submission